The total student loan debt level in the United States is more than $1.3 trillion, according to the Federal Reserve.

 11. Student Loan Debt Harms Parents, Too

 Students aren’t the only ones bearing the load of higher education costs.
-According to a report issued by American Student Assistance, in 2015 almost 2.2 million parents over age 50 were repaying loans they had taken out to pay for their children’s education.
+In 2015 almost 2.2 million parents over age 50 were repaying loans they had taken out to pay for their children’s education, according to a report from American Student Assistance.
 Parents also take on financial responsibility when cosigning for a child’s student loans because if a child can’t repay the debt, the responsibility falls on the parents.
 Going into default on student loans has serious repercussions, too.

-According to the Consumer Finance Protection Bureau, more than 70 percent of people age 60 and older who still owe student loan debt reported that the debt was used to pay for their children’s or grandchildren’s education rather than for their own or their spouse’s education.
+More than 70 percent of people age 60 and older who still owe student loan debt reported that the debt was used to pay for their children’s or grandchildren’s education rather than for their own or their spouse’s education, according to the CFPB.

 12. Student Loan Debt Affects Healthcare Spending

 When older Americans carry student loan debt into their later years, whether it’s from their own education or someone else’s, they are often faced with forgoing medical care to make ends meet.
-A Consumer Financial Protection Bureau study in 2014 found that almost 40 percent of people age 60 and older who have student loans skipped necessary medical care because of the cost.
+A CFPB study in 2014 found that almost 40 percent of people age 60 and older who have student loans skipped necessary medical care because of the cost.
 That represented a 15 percentage point increase over consumers without student loan debt.